things-to-do

 Where to Stay in Baeza

-Hotel Puerta de la Luna - tucked near the cathedral in a historic palace, classic rooms and a courtyard to unwind.
+Hotel Puerta de la Luna is tucked near the cathedral in a historic palace, with classic rooms and a courtyard to unwind.

-TRH Ciudad de Baeza - a former convent turned comfortable mid-range stay.
-Walkable to everything.
+TRH Ciudad de Baeza is a former convent turned comfortable mid-range stay.
+It's walkable to everything.

-Budget guesthouses - around Plaza de España or San Pablo.
+Budget guesthouses cluster around Plaza de España or San Pablo.
 Family-run, clean, and close to cafés.

 Day Trips from Baeza